What is SEO?

 Part of having a successful website is knowing your target audience and being able to anticipate their needs.
 By preparing your website to answer their questions, you bring your rankings higher because the bots are flagging the relevant keywords and their surrounding context.

 To get started, pick just one of your products or services and write it down.
 Identify your target audience for this specific item.
-Adopt a buyer persona and think of five alternative ways your product could be searched.
+Adopt a buyer persona and think of five alternative ways people search your products.
 Are there any common abbreviations?
 What is the full, technical name?
 What about a more colloquial name?

 Adopt a buyer persona and think of five alternative ways your product can be searched.